lindan4/4441AssistiveDoor/README.md

 # 4441AssistiveDoor

-It's a work in progess.
-At the moment the code for facial recognition has been implemented, however work still needs to be done on the code for the voice recognition and both need to be linked up to the GUI.
-Thereafter everything needs to be linked to a servo motor and, perhaps, a lock.
+No longer a work in progess.
+The code for facial recognition has been implemented, voice recognition works, and the system is linked to a GUI.

+This project is a system that uses the OpenCV library and Microsoft Azure (Bing Voice API) to validate a user.

+Requirements
+-OpenCV
+-Python
+-Java
+-Bing Voice API key